Skip to main content

 Slashing

 Note that the actual slashed amount may be less than the requested one.
-This is influenced by the cross-slashing or veto process of the Slasher module.
+This is influenced by the cross-slashings (slashings by the neighbor networks).

 The network can slash the operator within the vault only if